TrueNASTrueNAS Nightly Development Documentation

 Starting the SMB Service

-You can also start the service from the Windows (SMB) Share widget or on the System Settings > Services screen from the SMB service row.
+You can also start the service from the Windows (SMB) Share widget or on the System > Services screen from the SMB service row.

 Starting the Service Using the Windows SMB Share